malloryerik/ibex/README.md

 ## Ibex aims to be an unofficial Elixir wrapper for the Interactive Brokers TWS API.

 A focus on excellent concurrency, stability, and ease of use.
-Current thinking is to value software quality over feature completeness, so start with a small subset of functionality that works to a high standard and is maintainable, documented, maintainable, polished.
+Current thinking is to value software quality over feature completeness, so start with a small subset of functionality that works to a high standard and is maintainable, documented, polished.
 Then grow the API.

 ---